smartcontractkit/chainlink-ccip/docs/billing.md

 To be able to pay in one of the available fee tokens on sourceChain we need to arrive at a quote in USD and convert the USD amount into corresponding fee token amount.

 So the components we need to calculate the final price are:
-1. sourceChain fee token price, usually LINK and the native token of the chain.
+1. sourceChain fee token price in USD, usually LINK and the native token of the chain.
 This is what the user pays in the end.
 TokenPriceProcessor will update them
 2. destinationChain Fee/Gas price.
+This comes in native token.
 FeeChainProcessor will update them.
-3. destinationChain native token price (to be able to calculate the fees denominated in USD
+3. destinationChain native token price in USD (to be able to calculate the fees denominated in USD

 ## Token Prices Processor